Vladimir-0001/Agechecker-Bypass/README.md

 ```
 > **Warning**: port 443 is a privileged port on linux so you might have to run with `sudo` and `-E` to ignore enviroment varibles a. like this : `sudo -E python bypass.py`
 ## 5 .
 Using the Bypass
-go to  [api.agechecker.net](https://api.agechecker.net) to make sure the api has been locally hijacked
+Go to  [api.agechecker.net](https://api.agechecker.net) to make sure the api has been locally hijacked
 ```bash
 # You should see something like this
 API Hijacked by bypass.py